yiisoft/yii2/docs/guide/tutorial-i18n.md

 Message translation
 -------------------

-Message translation is used to translate messages that are output by an application to different languages so that users from different countries can use the application in their native language.
+Message translation is used to translate the messages that are output by an application to different languages so that users from different countries can use the application in their native language.

 The message translation feature in Yii works simply as finding a